ramanjarres/gintech-product-lab/README.md

 Many businesses collect customer feedback, operational data, sales information, and process-related signals, but they do not always have a clear way to transform that information into insights, priorities, and business decisions.

-This project explores how a software and data-driven solution could help businesses identify problems, understand customer friction, prioritize improvement opportunities, and make better decisions using data science, structured analysis, and product thinking.
+This project explores how a software, data-driven, and AI/ML-supported solution could help businesses identify problems, understand customer friction, prioritize improvement opportunities, detect patterns, and make better decisions using data science, structured analysis, product thinking, and machine learning experimentation.

 ## Long-term vision